 The field of the variable P1 contains the mass-flux values.
 The fields of other variables contain values of these variables near to the transfer-object surface.
 Number of values in each field equal the number of cells in the transfer object.

-The grid, which extends also in the y-direction, is divided into three parts.
+The grid, which extends also in the y-direction, is divided into two parts; but provision is made for the values of NY to differ in the two parts

 |-------> z-direction

-The calculation for each part is executed in a separate run; and finally
+The calculation for each part is executed in a separate run.

 The second run applies this information to its low boundary by reason of an In-Form (import' statements and then creates its own export object , TROB2 at its high boundary.